-Stocks issued by companies having a market capitalisation value of higher than Rs.
-20,000 Crore are known as blue-chip stocks.
+Stocks issued by companies having a market capitalization value of higher than Rs.
+20,000 Crore is known as blue-chip stocks.
 These companies have a proven track record of yielding substantial returns on investments, owing to a secure financial base and strong management.
 These are one of the highest dividend-paying shares an investor can purchase to increase their annual income through profit distribution.

 Stocks of large-cap companies are one of the best dividend-paying stocks available in the market, as they provide not only high but stable periodic returns on total investments.